andrewdsmith/edxlc/README.md

 - `green-amber-flash`
 - `green-red-flash`

-The configuration file used can be specified as a command line argument:
+To use an alternative configuration file specify it as a command line argument:

 ```
 edxlc.exe C:\Path\To\My\config.toml